-§107.5 Historic Preservation Review Commission (HPRC) This ordinance creates the Historic Preservation Review Commission with the following requirements and duties.
+§107.5 Historic Preservation Review Commission (HPRC) This ordinance creates the HPRCHistoric Preservation Review Commission with the following requirements and duties.

 - (a.)
-The HPRC will consist of three members-Damariscotta community volunteers appointed by the Board of Selectmen (BOS) for staggered three-year terms, and one alternate member.
-The members shall be residents or the owners of property in Damariscotta.
-The BOS shall strive to appoint one member who is the owner of property within the Main Street Historic District.
-When initially created, one member will be appointed for a three-year term, one for a two-year term, and one for a one-year term.
+The HPRC will consist of five membersthree Damariscotta community volunteers appointed by the Board of Selectmen (BOS) for staggered three-year terms, and one alternate member.
+The members shall be residents or the owners of property in Damariscotta with preference given to Damariscotta residents.
+At least three members shall be Damariscotta residents.
+The BOS shall strive to appoint two members who are the owners of property within the Main Street Historic District.
+When initially created, twoone members will be appointed for a three-year term, twoone for a two-year term, and one for a one-year term.
 Members will be eligible to be reappointed at the end of their terms for an additional three years.
-The alternate member will be appointed for a one-year term, also renewable for one-year term, also renewable for one-year term, also - (1.)
-All members of the commission shall have a demonstrated interest, knowledge, or training in historic preservation or closely related fields.
+The alternate member will be appointed for a one-year term, also renewable for a three-year term thereafter. - (1.)
+All members of the HPRCcommission shall have a demonstrated interest, knowledge, or training in historic preservation or closely related fields.
 Where professionals are available in the community qualifications will conform to the Secretary of the Interior's Historic Preservation Professional Qualifications Standards.
 Information on the credentials of the commission members must be kept on file and available to the public. - (2.)
-Each commission member is encouraged to attend at least one informational or educational meeting per year, sponsored by the Maine Historic Preservation Commission (MHPC), pertaining to the work and functions of the local review commission or to historic preservation.
+Each HRPCeommission member is encouraged to attend at least one informational or educational meeting per year, sponsored by the MHPCMaine Historic Preservation Commission (MHPC), pertaining to the work and functions of the HPRClocal review commission or to historic preservation.
 This orientation and training sessions shall also be designed to provide a working knowledge of the roles and operations of Federal, State and local preservation. - (3.)
-The BOS will fill any vacancy on the Commission within sixty days. - (b.)
-Duties of the HPRC. - (1.)
-The Commission will file an annual report to the MHPC.
+The BOS will fill any vacancy on the Commission within sixty days.